What are Chronic Illnesses?

 This has been a perfect storm of inadequate management and reallocation of resources away from chronic disease care, on a global scale.

-Telehealth to the Rescue
+Online Doctor Advice to the Rescue

 In moments of crisis the true value of innovation can be seen.
 Healthcare innovation has been in the limelight in the past few months, more than it ever has in the past decades.